 Black Labrador dogs have a long tail that is described as an “otter tail.”
 It was very useful during his working days when he would use it to propel himself in the freezing waters to retrieve his fisherman master’s catch.

 A black Labrador also has a sweet, expressive face; floppy ears; wide, brown eyes; and webbed toes especially made for swimming!

-Furthermore, a black Labrador can be prone to a number of the same health concerns as other Labrador Retrievers, including
+A black Labrador can be prone to a number of the same health concerns as other Labrador Retrievers, including: